behappyrightnow/grunt-chaas/README.md

 }
 ```

-You can now run chaas by issuing:
+You can now run chaas by issuing in your project folder:
 ```shell
 grunt chaas
 ```